fortunkam/webapp-serviceendpoint/readme.md

 ![Inbound traffic routing](/diagrams/inbound%20calls.png "inbound calls")

 1. A request comes into the Application gateway public ip address.
 The App Gateway forwards the request onto the website.
-2. The web site uses a service endpoint to keep traffic on the Azure backbone for requests from the App Gateway.
-The website also uses access restrictions to prevent access on the public endpoint to only the ip address of the user that ran the script.
+2. The website uses access restrictions to prevent access on the public endpoint to only the ip address of the Application Gateway and the user that ran the script.

 ## How are internet calls from my website routed?